JGM-econ/academic/content/other.md

 {{< image-wrap src="media/JG3.jpg" alt="Sailing on the Solent" align="right" >}}

 I am also in the University sailing team, participating in various competitions including the [British Universities Sailing Association](https://busa.co.uk/) Yachting Championship and the Fastnet Race, usually on a Prima 38 or an Oceanis 37.
-I mainly sail in the Solent, on the South coast of England between the Isle of Wight and the mainland, where a lot of sailing happens in the United Kingdom, most notably Cowes Week, a major Regatta.
-The area has phenomenal tides, and the conditions can be particularly challenging, as much in Winter time as during the Summer, teaching resilience!
+I mainly sail in the Solent, on the South coast of England between the Isle of Wight and the mainland, a hotspot of British sailing, with most notably Cowes Week, a major Regatta.
+The area has phenomenal tides, and the conditions can be particularly challenging, as much in Winter time as during the Summer, undoubtedly fostering resilience!

 <div class="clear">
 </div>

 Sailing is a sport in which I developed leadership and management skills that I use in my professional and academic career.
 I have been struck by the parallels between sailing and the challenges faced in work contexts, particularly around leadership, risk management, and teamwork.
-I have outlined below some of these key lessons I learned.
+Outlined below are some of these key lessons.
 As such, I feel that **sailing is an incredible school of business and management!**

 {{< image-wrap src="media/JG7.jpg" alt="Sailing on the Solent" >}}